Fabrider/fabrider.github.io/BlogPosts/advocacy&techspecifications.md

 FabRiders has helped dozens of advocacy and rights organisations plan and implement tech projects that range from improving websites, implementing data projects, to creating graphics and visualisations.
 Most individuals that are involved in creating social change have very different processes than those that are focused on creating technologies (though these two communities are merging more than ever these days).
+This can also mean that social change organisations have a clear idea of _what_ they would like to create using tech, but are fuzzy on _how_ to get there:

+- What information does a developer need from me in order to get their job done?
+- What can I expect from a tech service provider?
+What shouldn't I expect?
+- How can I make sure that my vision for the final product is the same as the service provider's vision?

 The purpose of this article is to help people working in advocacy understand what they need to know before undertaking a technology project and how to communicate that to a potential developer/consultant.